Cracked.com recently ran a series called “If Every Lie on the Internet Was True“, in which this picture was included:

 Remember when word of these first hit the news (from NBC News) after the TSA changed the rules, yet again, on what passengers were allowed to carry onto the plane:

 This is also a form of government confiscation.
 But these fliers have no choice but to surrender these items voluntarily before being searched by DHS agents, where they would ultimately be seized if they weren’t surrendered up front.
 The difference between that and a firearm is failing to surrender a water bottle won’t get you sent to jail, as it’ll just be seized from you later.
-Failure to surrender a firearm you are no longer legally able to have within the timeframe the statute or law enforcement allows for surrender becomes possession of an illegal firearm, which is a felony.
+Failure to surrender a firearm you are no longer legally able to have within the timeframe the statute or law enforcement allows for surrender becomes possession of an illegal firearm, which is a felony in virtually every jurisdiction in the United States.

 When a firearm you own is outlawed, you have two options: surrender it to law enforcement or sell it.
 Sure you can try to argue in Court how the law is an ex poste facto law, but by the time that argument comes around, you’ve already lost your firearm anyway.

-That is what gun right supporters mean by confiscation.
+That is what gun rights supporters mean by confiscation.

 But there’s another statement that many gun rights proponents have said: “Gun registration leads to confiscation”.
 And this is another thing that has already been seen in recent years.
 Many States and jurisdictions have gun registration.
 After the passage of New York’s inaptly named SAFE Act declared illegal numerous firearms – along with requiring a background check to purchase ammunition or bring it into the State – law enforcement took to the gun registry to determine what registered firearms were now illegal.